-- Doe 3 cannot increase the number of days he works at Hope because he also has a private ob/gyn practice, through which he is able to keep and maintain his admitting privileges, which he is required to keep by the 2014 Admitting Privileges Requirement.
-Since the 2014 Admitting Privileges Requirement was signed into law, none of the other abortion providers in the Shreveport area, who unlike Doe 3 do not maintain separate, non-abortion practices, have been able to obtain the required admitting privileges in the area around Shreveport. - Likewise, Hope has been unable to hire physicians to provide coverage on additional days because they have been unable to find willing physicians who satisfy LSBME's criteria and either have admitting privileges or are willing to risk taking a job that they might have to leave if the admitting privileges requirement takes effect, and who, as of August 1, 2016 under H.B.
-488, must be board-certified ob/gyns or family physicians. - 106.
+- Doe 3 cannot increase the number of days he works at Hope because he also has a private ob-gyn practice, through which he is able to keep and maintain his admitting privileges, which he is required to keep by the 2014 Admitting Privileges Requirement.
+Since the 2014 Admitting Privileges Requirement was signed into law, none of the other abortion providers in the Shreveport area, who unlike Doe 3 do not maintain separate, non-abortion practices, have been able to obtain the required admitting privileges in the area around Shreveport. - Likewise, Hope has been unable to hire physicians to provide coverage on additional days because they have been unable to find willing physicians who satisfy the Louisiana State Board of Medical Examiners' criteria and either have admitting privileges or are willing to risk taking a job that they might have to leave if the admitting privileges requirement takes effect.
+This difficulty will only be compounded if H.B.
+488 were to take effect. - 122.
 Similarly, Doe 2 works Tuesdays through Saturdays.
 Thus, under H.B.
 386, women who go to Bossier, and receive all the information necessary for them to be able to grant their informed consent on Thursdays and Fridays, would be required to wait four or five days, respectively, before obtaining abortion care.

-107. The impact of these obstacles will be to impose further delay-related risks, anxieties, costs, and suffering on women seeking abortions, than those imposed by H.B.
+123. The impact of these obstacles will be to impose further delay-related risks, anxieties, costs, and suffering on women seeking abortions, than those imposed by H.B.
 386 taken alone.